Religion in Istanbul: Christianity

 Into the 19th century, the Christians of Istanbul tended to be either Greek Orthodox, members of the Armenian Apostolic Church or Catholic Levantines.
 The everyday life of the Christians (50%), particularly the Greeks (260,000) and Armenians (160,000), living in Istanbul changed significantly following the bitter conflicts between these ethnic groups and the Turks during the Decline of the Ottoman Empire, which began in the 1820s and continued for a century.
 The conflicts reached their culmination in the decade between 1912 and 1922; during the Balkan Wars, the First World War and the Turkish War of Independence.
 The city's Greek Orthodox community was exempted from the population exchange between Greece and Turkey in 1923 following the establishment of the Turkish Republic.
 However, a series of special restrictions and taxes during the years of the Second World War (see, e.g., the wealth tax Varlık Vergisi), and the Istanbul Pogrom of 1955 which caused the deaths of 15 Greeks and the injury of 32 others, greatly increased emigration from Istanbul to Greece.
 In 1964, all Greeks without Turkish citizenship residing in Turkey (around 12,000) were deported.
 Today, most of Turkey's remaining Greek and Armenian minorities live in or near Istanbul.
-The number of the Armenians in Istanbul today amount to approximately 40,000, while the Greek community amounted to slightly more than 3,000 at the beginning of the 21st century.
+The number of the Armenians in Istanbul today amount to approximately 40,000 or 70,000, while the Greek community amounted to slightly more than 3,000 at the beginning of the 21st century.
+As of 2019, an estimated 18,000 of the country's 25,000 Assyrians live in Istanbul.

 Beside the mostly Catholic Levantines, who are the descendants of European (Genoese, Venetian and French) traders who established trading outposts during the Byzantine and Ottoman periods, there is also a small, scattered number of Bosphorus Germans.
 A number of places reflect past movements of different communities into Istanbul, most notably Arnavutköy (Albanian village), Polonezköy (Polish village) and Yenibosna (New Bosnia).